aditya4196/us-mobile-service/README.md

    http://localhost:8080
    ```

+5. For all APIs testing Collection, please find the `api-documentation-postman.json` present in the root folder of the project which can be imported into Postman

-For detailed list of all test and main classes and methods, please load the doc/index.html (javadocs) file into the browser
+6. For detailed list of all test and main classes and methods, please load the `doc/index.html` (javadocs) file into the browser

 ## Running the Test Framework